Barium bromide: Uses

 Barium bromide is a precursor to chemicals used in photography and to other bromides.
 Historically, barium bromide was used to purify radium in a process of fractional crystallization devised by Marie Curie.
 Since radium precipitates preferentially in a solution of barium bromide, the ratio of radium to barium in the precipitate would be higher than the ratio in the solution.

 Safety

 Barium bromide, along with other water-soluble barium salts (e.g. barium chloride), is toxic.
 However, there is no conclusive data available on its hazards.

 In popular culture

-The compound appears in the intro title card of Breaking Bad, where the title is replaced with "Br" and "Ba", the symbols of bromine and barium, respectively.
+The compound appears in the intro title card of Breaking Bad, where the first pairs of letters are replaced with Br35 and Ba56, the symbols and atomic numbers of bromine and barium respectively.